Erli Çupi: Early career

 Çupi started his youth career with Olimpic at age of 14.
 After spending 1 season here, he moved at KF Tirana.
 Then in November 2014 he moved to A.F Dinamo where he played until the end of the season.
 In 2015 he signed with Skënderbeu Korçë.

 On 14 October 2016 he was signed by Turkish side İstanbul Başakşehir F.K. for the U21 team in the A2 Ligi.
 Following his arrival, he immediately established himself as a starter under coach İsmail Demirci playing 24 matches and scoring also 5 goals.

 In October 2017, Çupi returned to Albania joining FK Kukësi.
 He played initially for the Kukësi's B-team in the 2017–18 Albanian Second Division and in November gained the first team managed by Mladen Milinković.

 International career

-Çupi received his first international call up at the Albania national under-21 football team by coach Alban Bushi for a gathering between 14–17 May 2017 with most of the players selected from Albanian championships.
+Çupi received his first international call up at the Albania national under-21 football team by coach Alban Bushi for a gathering between 14 and 17 May 2017 with most of the players selected from Albanian championships.